 Note that if you’re used to the default settings, you might be underwhelmed at first.
 For example, Movie mode may look dark and “washed out” in comparison, but that’s only because other modes, particularly “Vivid” or “Dynamic” ones, are too bright, oversaturated, and (ironically) unnatural.
 (Remember, if things are actually too dark to see, you can always turn the backlight up a little higher later.)

 After enabling Movie mode, you may also think that some white areas (like clouds or snow) appear to have a reddish tint, but that’s your eyes playing tricks again.
-In fact, that color is probably much closer to true white–the other modes actually have a blue tint that makes them look brighter, but it’s actually quite inaccurate.
+In fact, that color is probably much closer to true white—the other modes actually have a blue tint that makes them look brighter, but it’s not very accurate.
 This movie mode is not only truer to life, but it’s much less harsh on your eyes—especially if you’re watching in the dark.

 In addition, on some TVs, Movie mode is the only preset that gives you access to all the advanced settings.
 Other presets may have them blocked or greyed out.
 This is important, since we’ll tweak those advanced settings in step two and three.